DanielE-J/Battle-Ship/README.md

 ## Introduction

-Welcome to my Battle-ship game, Hope you will enjoy it.
+Welcome to my Battle-ship game, Hope you will enjoy it!

 ## Project Goals